 |Pairs in Player’s Hand||The up card of the dealer|

 However, other variations have certain restrictions when it comes to splitting on the number of times or on the type of cards that you are allowed to split.
-You should also double check whether doubling down after splitting is permitted and whether you are allowed to split aces.
+You should also double-check whether doubling down after splitting is permitted and whether you are allowed to split aces.
 In general, if you are deprived of the option to split a pair, this increases the house edge by approximately 0.57%.
-If splitting aces is not allowed, as you might gather, this also works in favor of the casino as it increases the house edge by 0.10%.
+If splitting aces is not allowed, as you might suggest, this also works in favor of the casino as it increases the house edge by 0.10%.
 In case that you are allowed to re-split aces, this is beneficial for you as it gives you an advantage of 0.32%.

 While playing blackjack, a hand which you will inevitably get at some point during the game consists of two cards of the same value.
 If you want to be able to handle these cases successfully, you should be prepared in advance.
 It is highly recommended to learn all possible moves in order to know which one is your best option and which one you should avoid depending on the current situation.
 For instance, when you have a pair of 10s and you know that your chances of busting are incredibly high if you hit, you will avoid this move.